zzzi2p/jequix/README.txt

 slower than the C interpreted speed.

 HashX compilation is supported if ant and ECJ are available at runtime.
-This provides about a 10X speedup after the compilation, which takes about 750 ms.
+This provides about a 10X speedup after the compilation.
+The first compilation takes about 750 ms to load the ant and ECJ classes, but subsequent compiles are about 50-100 ms.

 Compiled hash rate is currently about 1.5 million hashes/sec, which is about 2-3x slower than HashX compiled mode.